-The memela is an oval tortilla made with corn dough and hand smeared with lard, thick and carried inside ground beans.
+Memela or also called "gorditas" is an oval tortilla made with corn dough and hand smeared with lard, thick and carried inside ground beans.
 It is fried over low heat and covered with red or green "molcajete" salsa, sprinkled with cheese or "quesillo".
 Memela is a variant of tortilla and pueblan traditional dish that has existed since pre-Hispanic times.
 In the Resurrection neighboardhood of Puebla city over 70 percent of families, all members who speak Nahuatl (Aztec), remain from the sale of memelas and "gorditas" in different markets of the city.

-The Mixiote is a typical dish from central Mexico, consisting of steamed chili-falvored beef, wrapped in a maguey cactus film.
+Mixiote is a typical dish from central Mexico, consisting of steamed chili-falvored beef, wrapped in a Maguey cactus film.
 This film is called mixiote.
 The meat can be used sheep, chicken, rabbit, pork, beef or fish, and cooked with some kind of sauce, chili and smelling herbs usually like avocado leaves, bay leaf, thyme, marjoram and oregano.
 Sometimes mixiotes can be filled with some seasoning, as nopales and potatoes.

 Mole de Caderas (Hip Mole) is a traditional dish of goat meat in the region of Tehuacan, Puebla.
 In preparing the mole hip flesh and bone of the hip, based condiments salt, chile used and dip in lemon to give it a special touch, with a broth of boiled meat with red hips and wild beans.
 Traditional Mexican dish which bears the distinctive ingredients hip and spine of goat.
 The sauce is made with guajillo, coastal and serrano chiles, tomato, tomato, avocado leaves, cilantro and bean typical of the region.
-The hips are cooked in water with onions, garlic, and salt; chiles are roasted and prepared in sauce, and it joins the broth with toasted avocado leaves; the beans are added when the meat is cooked.
+Hips are cooked in water with onions, garlic, and salt; chiles are roasted and prepared in sauce, and it joins the broth with toasted avocado leaves; the beans are added when the meat is cooked.

 Mole Poblano is a culinary specialty of the city of Puebla.
 Originally consisted mainly sauce a variety of ingredients poured over turkey pieces but is now common use with chicken or other meats.
 Mole poblano sauce combines several ingredients such as cocoa or chocolate tablet with no or very little sweet, ancho chilies, mulato chiles, pasilla chiles, chipotle, tomatoes, almonds, bananas, nuts, raisins, sesame seeds, cloves, cinnamon, parsley, pepper, onion, garlic and tortillas.
-The correct proportions, properly not exist, and some ingredients may be waived or varied in proportion.
+Correct proportions, properly not exist, and some ingredients may be waived or varied in proportion.
 It is essential that one day before preparing the mole should be roasted and remove seeds from chiles, then soak them in salt water overnight.

-The molote part of Mexican cuisine, especially the Mexican snacks.
+Molote is part of Mexican cuisine, especially the Mexican snacks.
 It is a popular food in some states of Mexico such as Puebla.
 It is a dish made with corn masa mixture and mashed potatoes, which were filled with "picadillo" meat (hash) shredded beef or some other dish.
 Fry in plenty of butter or oil.

-It is fried piece of bread in oil and filled with chicken or pork, cream, lettuce, and green or red salsa.
+Pelona is fried piece of bread in oil and filled with chicken or pork, cream, lettuce, and green or red salsa.

-These arabic-styled tacos were likely influenced by inmigrant cooks from Iran and Lebannon to Puebla.
+Tacos Arabes (Arabic Tacos) are arabic-recipe to cook "pork meat" tacos were likely influenced by inmigrant cooks from Iran and Lebannon to Puebla.
 It is stacked with pork instead of traditional lamb because Puebla likes pork better.
 "Tacos arabes" pile slices of spit-roasted pork on pita-like flatbread to which dinners add Chilpotle or spices salsas to taste and squeeze of lime slices to get a richer flavored taco.

 Tortitas de Santa Clara are round, shortbread-like cookie topped with sugary pumpkin-seed icing.